Info & FAQ's

 NO discounts of any kind are offered for any reservation option.
 National or other state passes not accepted.
 ADA info here.

 Mahalo!
-Shuttle riders help us to restore peace in Wainiha and Hā‘ena and fees support community projects and jobs (About Us).
+Shuttle riders help us to restore peace in Wainiha and Hā‘ena and fees support community projects and jobs (About Us)

-10% cancel fee applies to all purchases.
+10% cancel fee for all cancellations

 TIP: Failed purchase(s) may result in pending credit card authorization(s).
 We release authorizations immediately, but your bank may take longer.

-SAFETY: Bring extra water.
-Expect slippery / muddy conditions (wet rocks) year-round.
+SAFETYBring extra waterExpect slippery / muddy conditions (wet rocks) year-round.
 Fellow hikers warn do NOT hike with baby carriers.
 Sandals / “flipflops” can lead to injury.
 Do not cross stream if water is rushing or murky.
 If stream levels rise, SHELTER IN PLACE until safe to cross.
-No cell service and no hiker rescue due to high stream levels.
-News clip (wave injures beach bystanders) Kalalau Trail safety video
+No cell service and no hiker rescue due to high stream levels. current conditions clip: wave hits bystanders Kalalau Trail safety video

 TRAIL: VERY DIFFICULT, especially for elderly/young due to constant steep ascent/descent which start right at trailhead.
 Hikes are 4 miles RT to beach (allow 4+hrs), 8 miles RT to falls (allow 8+hrs).
 Waterfall hike has stream crossings, expect slow going (experienced hikers only).
 Allow faster hikers to pass.
 No speakers/drones.
-Review Hawaii State Parks links below.
-PDF trail map / brochure
+Review Hawaii State Parks links below. current conditions PDF trail map / brochure

 Note: Archaeological sites protected by law.
 Do NOT pick up rocks, do NOT sit on or disassemble rock walls.

 OCEAN: Enter ocean only at Kē‘ē Beach.
-Expect rough ocean October to April.
-Year round, lifeguards close the beach if unsafe.
-No refunds for weather or beach closure.
+Year round, lifeguards close the beach if unsafe, lifeguard safety tips.
 Use reef safe sunscreen.
-Do NOT approach animals or walk on reef.
-News clip (wave injures beach bystanders)
+Do NOT approach animals or walk on reef. current conditions Hanakāpī’ai: wave hits bystanders

 Bring: EXTRA WATER, covered shoes, HAT, sun/bug protection, extra clothes (variable weather).